Basic Questions Business Leaders Need To Ask About IT Risks

 It is easy for business leaders to assume if they use ‘big cloud hyperscalers’, they are compliant, backed up and safe.
 Cloud services are a tool, and it’s down to you to make them safe.

-The recent IT outage was a big wake-up call.
+The recent Microsoft IT outage was a big wake-up call.
 It demonstrated the impact of a global outage.
 If you have critical systems, you should consider that cloud-hosted systems could pose a heightened risk factor in your IT profile assessments.

-I work for Claritas Solutions, a Wetherby-based IT company and we see businesses sleep-walking into cloud-based services they assume are safe and impenetrable because everyone else is doing it.
+I work for Claritas Solutions, a Wetherby-based IT company and the problem is, as we saw, when everyone else is doing something, everyone is impacted when things go wrong, with many systems now cloud-based services it is assumed are safe and impenetrable because everyone else is doing it.
 The problem is, as we saw, when everyone else is doing something, everyone is impacted when things go wrong.
-At Claritas Solutions, we have UK-based data centres and none of your data or traffic is routed overseas.

 Starter Questions